yadhukrishnx/OPTIFIT/Readme.md

 # OPTIFIT AI

+Welcome to OPTIFIT AI
+Know More about us  https://optifit-ai.web.app
-Welcome to OPTIFIT AI  This README provides information on setting up and running the application on your local machine.
+This README provides information on setting up and running the application on your local machine.

 ## Prerequisites